 - Breast enlargements and lifts do not prevent changes in the breast that occur as a result of future pregnancies, weight gain or loss, or the force of gravity over time.

 - Implants may later need to be surgically removed or replaced if they leak, rupture, wrinkle, change shape, or develop other problems.
 It is likely that you will have to have a second surgery at some point.
-Saline implants rupture at a rate of 1% per year.1
+Saline implants rupture at a rate of 1 out of 100 each year.1

 - Some of the changes in the breast tissue and skin caused by implants are permanent.
 If you later have the implants removed, the breasts may have permanent wrinkles, dimples, or other changes.